Ynni Cymru: Initial Plaid Cymru proposals

-Welsh Government management and launch
+Welsh Government announcement

 In October 2021, the Welsh Government announced it was looking into the concept of a publicly owned energy company, and whether such a company would improve the use of renewable energy in Wales.
 Proposals for a company were included in the 2021 Welsh Labour–Plaid Cymru agreement, between the Welsh Government and Plaid Cymru.
-In October 2022, the Welsh Government announced it would it make efforts to establish the company, as part of the co-operation agreement.
+In October 2022, the Welsh Government announced it would make efforts to establish the company, as part of the co-operation agreement.

-Ynni Cymru is based in M-SParc, Anglesey.
+Ynni Cymru is to be based in M-SParc, Anglesey.
 The full role of the company has not been decided as of 2023, in particular, whether the company would hold stakes in its funded projects.
 The main aim of the company is to support investment in community-owned renewable energy generation in Wales.
 Grants on behalf of the company have already been awarded by the Welsh Government to eleven projects, which were collectively awarded £750,000.
 In its 2023 annual government budget, the Welsh Government earmarked £2.47 million for the company, as well as an additional £10 million to spend on infrastructure.
 The company hopes to hire its first nine energy-specialised staff, increasing to twelve shortly after.
 Payments from the company, over the next three years, would be in the form of grants.
 On 7 August 2023, the company was publicly announced and launched and efforts were underway to fully establish the company.

 On launch, the Welsh Conservative Shadow Climate Minister Janet Finch-Saunders welcomed the proposal, but also urged restrictions be lifted on private individuals developing local hydro power on their land.
 While Siân Gwenllian, a Plaid Cymru MS working with the Welsh Government under the Plaid co-operation deal, stated more community projects were needed to be under the company's remit.

 Projects

-In 2023, some projects were announced to be connected to the company:
+In 2023, some projects were announced to be connected to the programme/company: